Jonimz/FitPro-Fitness-Tracker/README.md

-Refernces: Cemah Turboh for helping me with this project
-         Textbooks Used : How to Think like a Computer Scientist: Interactive Edition
+Refernces: Cemah Torboh for helping me with this project Textbooks Used : How to Think like a Computer Scientist: Interactive Edition

 ---